RyanKuc/P4/README.md

 ## Details
 * login required.
-(Use -email jill@harvard.edu -password "helloworld")
+(Use -email jill@harvard.edu -password "helloworld").
 * Validates all HTML form inputs.
 * links to all other CSCI E-15 assignments and their GitHub repos.
+* works well on mobile devices.

 ## Outside Sources
 * Bootstrap [http://getbootstrap.com/]